Tricky TV: Format

 The show featured magic tricks such as making a tank vanish or making an entire football team appear.
 The "wicked wind-ups" segment included a gorilla that came to life, a cinema with exploding popcorn, and unstoppable drinks machines.
 "Beat the Cheat" exposed classic confidence tricks.
 Each show usually closed with a performance of a classic "grand illusion", such as sawing a woman in half.

 In Series 1 and 2, each episode featured one or more special guest celebrities, who often took part in a number of tricks during the show, and sometimes participated in the show's closing illusion.
 In series 3, the format was redesigned with Mulhern presenting and a 'Tricky Team' of young magicians performing the illusions.

 Production

 Tricky TV was first broadcast in the 4pm slot on ITV from 5 September 2005.

 The show was produced by The Foundation, the same company that produced Finger Tips, Globo Loco and Holly & Stephen's Saturday Showdown, which also starred Stephen Mulhern.

 The show featured frequent appearances by celebrities, and used glamour models and bodybuilders as magician's assistants.
 It was also noted for featuring viewers or their mothers in tricks.

 The creative consultant was Paul Andrews.
 The show's executive producer was Vanessa Hill for The Foundation.
-Series 2 was produced by Ian France and directed by Paul Andrews.
+Series 2 was produced by Ian France and directed by Paul Andrews (magician).
 Series 3 was co-produced, written and directed by Paul Andrews.